eigentaylor/eigentaylor.github.io/_previews/2026-06-17-perfect-approval.md

 A majority of two prefers Rock to Scissors, a majority of two prefers Scissors to Paper, and a majority of two prefers Paper to Rock.
 So who wins?
 Majority rule doesn't work here.
 There is no candidate for which it truly makes sense to elect.

 But even before May, we already knew that [three candidates is a big problem, thanks to Arrow](../arrows/){:target="_blank"}.
 Arrow's theorem says that if you have three or more candidates, there is no voting system that can satisfy a certain set of (supposedly) "reasonable" criteria.
-You essentially have to pick one of the following:

-- **Dictatorship:** One voter gets to decide everything.
-Waldo's ballot is the only one that counts.
-- **Infinitely many voters:** If you allow for infinitely many voters, Peter Fishburn showed, hilariously, that you can get a "perfect" majority rule voting system using measure theory.
-See [this post](../arrows/){:target="_blank"} for more on that.
-- **IIA Violation:** The voting system violates the "Independence of Irrelevant Alternatives" criterion, which *loosely* means that an irrelevant spoiler candidate can change the outcome of the election.
-For example, if Alice originally beats Bob, then the entrance of Clark into the race can cause Bob to win, even if a majority still prefers Alice to Bob.
-- A secret fourth choice we will get to shortly...
+Specifically, the [independence of irrelevant alternatives](../iia/){:target="_blank"}<d-footnote>Basically, it's possible that adjusting how people treat candidate C can cause the outcome between candidates A and B to change.</d-footnote>.

 The knife was twisted in the 70's when Gibbard went on to show that strategy is a fundamental part of voting systems, when you have three or more candidates.
-Essentially, either the system has to be completely unresponsive to your preferences, or you will always have opportunities to get a better outcome by lying to the system (loosely, there's a bit of nuance to these results, but the takeaway is that any reasonable system will be susceptible to strategic manipulation).
-While Gibbard's more general theorem in 1973 hits essentially every voting system (and many more types of things), the [Gibbard-Satterthwaite](../gibbard-satt/){:target="_blank"} theorem is basically a corollary to that result that applies specifically to ranked voting systems.
+Essentially, either the system has to be completely unresponsive to your preferences, or you will always have opportunities to get a better outcome by lying to the system<d-footnote>Loosely, there's a bit of nuance to these results, but the takeaway is that any reasonable system will be susceptible to strategic manipulation.
+Gibbard's more general theorem in 1973 hits essentially everything that could possibly be considered a voting system.</d-footnote>.

-The standard conclusion to take from these theorems is that there is no "perfect" voting system.
+The standard conclusion to take from these theorems is that there is no "perfect" voting system that handles three or more candidates.
 You have to compromise somewhere.
 If you want something democratic and responsive to the voters, you won't be able to guarantee it works ideally in all scenarios.
 You'll always get a case where lying is profitable, or a spoiler candidate throws the system into chaos.
 But it turns out that this conclusion is not quite the full story.

 ## Dichotomous Preferences